Career Advising Mentor

 Mihaela Moscaliuc is the author of the poetry collections Immigrant Model (University of Pittsburgh Press, 2015) and Father Dirt (Alice James Books, 2010), translator of Liliana Ursu’s Clay and Star (Etruscan Press, 2019) and Carmelia Leonte’s The Hiss of the Viper (Carnegie Mellon University Press, 2015), and editor of Insane Devotion: On the Writing of Gerald Stern (Trinity University Press, 2016).
 She has published scholarship in the field of Romani (Gypsy) Studies, on issues of representation, appropriation, exophony and code-switching, and on the works of Kimiko Hahn, Agha Shahid Ali, and Colum McCann.
 She is the recipient of two Glenna Luschei Awards from Prairie Schooner, residency fellowships from The Virginia Center for the Creative Arts and Le Chateau de Lavigny (Switzerland), an Individual Artist Fellowship from the New Jersey State Council on the Arts, and a Fulbright fellowship to Romania.

 - Research Interests

-World Literature; 20th & 21st Century American Immigration and Ethnic Literature; Creative Writing (Poetry); Roma/Gypsy Studies; Narrative Medicine; Translation Theory &
+World Literature; American Immigration and Ethnic Literature; Creative Writing (Poetry); Romani (Gypsy) Studies; Narrative Medicine; Translation Theory & Practice.

 Editor of Insane Devotion: On the Writing of Gerald Stern (Trinity University Press, 2016)